vantage-sh/docs.vantage.sh/docs/budgets.md

     <img alt="Email budget alert" width="60%" src="/img/email-budget-alert.png" />
 </div>

-Recipients will be notified immediately after a [Cost Report](/cost_reports) is updated with the latest data.
+Recipients will be notified immediately after a Cost Report is updated with the latest data.
 Reports are updated with the latest data at least once per day.
-If your Budget exceeds the threshold for multiple alerts, we will only notify you of the most severe alert (the alert with the highest threshold).
+If your budget exceeds the threshold for multiple alerts, you'll be notified only about the most severe alert (the alert with the highest threshold).

 ### Budget Alert Limitations

-At this time only dynamic, percentage-based thresholds are supported.
+At this time, only dynamic, percentage-based thresholds are supported.
 Budget alerts can be configured only to send alerts based on actual, not forecasted costs.

 :::note
 A single cost increase will not typically trigger a budget alert.
-If you are interested in this functionality, see the [Cost Anomaly Alerts](/cost_anomaly_alerts) documentation.
+If you are interested in this feature, see the [Cost Anomaly Alerts](/cost_anomaly_alerts) documentation.
 :::

 Because a budget is defined for a month, you can only be alerted based on the budget amount for the _entire_ month instead of the month to date.
-As a workaround, configure the **Within** time period option on the alert (e.g., "10 days from the start of the month") to mimic this behavior.
+As a workaround, configure the **Within** option on the alert (e.g., "10 days from the start of the month") to mimic this behavior.

 ### Budget Alerts and Cost Reports

 If you update a Cost Report that is associated with a budget alert, the following message is displayed: _This report has budget alerts and may trigger a notification.
-Are you sure you want to save the report?_
+Are you sure you want to save the report?_ You must confirm before saving the report.

-You must confirm before saving the report.
-If you update a budget alert, you will be notified which budgets will be triggered by pending changes.